 Dr. Gavin Wood, who co-founded Ethereum alongside Buterin, published the Ethereum yellow paper in 2014 describing the technical aspects of the Ethereum Virtual Machine (EVM) project.
 Vitalik and colleagues later, in the same year, unveiled Ethereum at the North American Bitcoin Conference.

-After establishment of Ethereum, legal and financial complexities led to creation of several entities including the Ethereum Foundation (Stiftung Ethereum) established June 2014 in Zug, Switzerland.
+After the establishment of Ethereum, legal and financial complexities led to the creation of several entities including the Ethereum Foundation (Stiftung Ethereum) established June 2014 in Zug, Switzerland.
 The foundation is still part of the larger Ethereum ecosystem.

 However, Ethereum, which was also termed as "Cryptocurrency 2.0" by its creators, later held its pre-sale, pulling a total of 31,591 bitcoins, worth $18,439,086 in exchange of 60,102,216 ether in 42 days and then its initial coin offering in September 2014, meaning it would now start officially in the public eye.

 Buterin was born in Kolomna but moved to Canada with his father -- a computer scientist and mother -- a business analyst -- at the age of six.

 Before inventing Ethereum, Buterin was, as a young programmer, writer on cryptocurrency topics for various people and blogs include Bitcoin Weekly where he received his first bitcoins as payment for the articles he wrote (an equivalent of $3.75 per article or $1.30 per hour at the time).

 He started as a co-founder for Bitcoin Magazine in September 2011 where he continued to write as a technical writer and head writer, even after the magazine was purchased by BTC Media, until 2014.
 He also served in the editorial board of Ledger, a peer-reviewed scholarly journal for cryptocurrencies and blockchain tech.